uimini/uimini/README.md

 ## Bugs and feature requests

-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/uimini/uimini/issues/new).

 ## Build From Source

-Optionally, you can build UImini from its source on Github.
-To do this, you'll need to have Node.js and npm installed.
-I use Gulp to build UImini.
+Optionally, you can build Uimini from its source on Github.

 ```shell
 $ git clone https://github.com/uimini/uimini.git